N.S. gunman's replica patrol car had something that slain RCMP constable's car didn't | CBC News

 In an emailed response to questions from CBC News, the RCMP said they believe Wortman attached the push bar to his replica vehicle after he purchased it at an auction last fall.

-Wortman was on the move just south of Shubenacadie, N.S., that Sunday when he pulled up alongside the car of RCMP Const.
+Wortman was on the move in Shubenacadie, N.S., that Sunday when he pulled up alongside the car of RCMP Const.
 Chad Morrison and shot at him.
 Morrison was injured but managed to get away.
 Shortly after, Stevenson was travelling northbound on Highway 2 when she encountered Wortman's car travelling south.
 The RCMP said the two cars collided head-on.

-The RCMP have not provided details on the injuries Stevenson suffered in the collision.
-The Mounties said after the two cars collided, "Stevenson engaged the gunman.
-The gunman took Const.
-Stevenson's life.
-He also took Const.
-Stevenson's gun and mags."
-Less than an hour later, Wortman, 51, was shot dead by police.

 Unclear if RCMP warned others of push bar

-Note: EDITOR's NOTE: This story has been changed from the original version.
-When it was published, the story cited a traffic safety expert who said the push bar would have given the gunman a "massive advantage" and likely made a critical difference in the head-on collision with the vehicle of RCMP Const.
-Heidi Stevenson.
-CBC has since spoken to other collision experts who dispute this, and they are now included in the story.